 Feedback received indicates that institutions find planning meetings extremely valuable when preparing applications for submission to ARB.

-Request a planning meeting by emailing the Qualifications Team at Qualifications@arb.org.uk.
+Request a planning meeting by emailing the Accreditation Team at Qualifications@arb.org.uk.

 Institutions must submit to ARB written notification of intention to renew prescription at least 12 months before the current period of prescription expires (e.g. if a qualification is prescribed until 30 September 2024, the institution’s notification of renewal must be submitted by 30 September 2023).